Peacebuilding Fellows

 • Have a cumulative GPA of 3.00.

-• Submit a résumé and short answers to the three questions that follow (300 words/each maximum).
+• Submit short answers to the three questions that follow (200 words/each maximum).
 This can be submitted via email to ugradcar@gmu.edu with the subject line peacebuilding fellows application.

 1. Why are you interested in the Peacebuilding Fellows Program?
 What do you hope to gain from the experience?